securedimensions/authzforce-ce-geoxacml3/README.md

 </servlet-mapping>
 ```

-Once you have applied the onfiguration steps above, open the PDP URL in your Web Browser: [http://localhost:8080/authzforce-ce/domains/0qXtEwkFEe6EpAAMKbm9-A/pdp](http://localhost:8080/authzforce-ce/domains/0qXtEwkFEe6EpAAMKbm9-A/pdp).
+Once you have applied the configuration steps above, open the PDP URL in your Web Browser: [http://localhost:8080/authzforce-ce/domains/A0bdIbmGEeWhFwcKrC9gSQ//pdp](http://localhost:8080/authzforce-ce/domains/A0bdIbmGEeWhFwcKrC9gSQ//pdp).

 Now, you should see the OGC GeoXACML 3.0 Policy Decision Point Landing Page.
 ![GeoPGP Landing Page](GeoPDP.png)